 Large corporations with more than 1000 workers will have distinct IT requirements than a start-up.
 Businesses may easily and swiftly scale up or down their IT teams in response to changing business needs by utilizing the cloud.

-Cloud-based solutions are appropriate for companies with increasing or changing bandwidth requirements.
+Cloud-based solutions are appropriate for companies with increasing or changing bandwidth requirements (for instance, video streaming in Azure).
+If your organization’s needs grow, you can quickly extend the capacity of your cloud without having to invest in a physical network.
 If your organization’s needs grow, you can quickly extend the capacity of your cloud without having to invest in a physical network.

 Many of the issues afflict firms that rely on on-premises technology may be avoided by employing a cloud-based solution.